Jack-Dane/Random-Background-Image-Changer/README.md

 addImgurPin --pin <ImgurPin> --clientId <clientId> --clientSecret <clientSecret>
 ```

+You can also now add this pin through the front-end adding by clicking on the
+"Add Imgur Pin" button.

 ## CLI client

 There is also another CLI command that allows you to change the background: